Program Information

 Parallel

-(available only for Category CAL , ENG , or COM )
+(available only for CATEGORY CAL , ENG , or COM )

 Select this checkbox to indicate this program is to be executed in parallel with a Coronagraph program (see Parallel Coronagraph-WFI Programs).